adityakamath255/scheme-interpreter/README.md

 # Scheme Interpreter (C++23)

 A minimal yet robust Scheme interpreter written from scratch in C++23.
-This project aims for correctness, clarity, and faithfulness to Scheme's semantics without external dependencies or heavyweight abstractions.
+This project aims for correctness, clarity, and faithfulness to Scheme's semantics without heavyweight abstractions.

 ## Features